Manjit Kumar

-Manjit Kumar (born 1963) wrote the popular science book Quantum which was shortlisted for the BBC Samuel Johnson Prize for Non-Fiction, 2009.
+Manjit Kumar (born 1963) is a science writer.
+He wrote the popular science book Quantum which was shortlisted for the BBC Samuel Johnson Prize for Non-Fiction, 2009.
 He was also co-author of the book Science and the Retreat from Reason.
 He has degrees in physics and philosophy.
 He is the former Consulting Science Editor of Wired UK.

 He lives in north London and is married with two sons.

 Journalism

 He has written for many newspapers, websites and magazines.